Dmitree-Max/Music_generator/README.md

 4) You should write in console p, s, or b, depends on what you want to do

-5) If you want to safe your melody, you should have out.mid file in the same folder, where simple_generator is
+5) You can add the name of file as argument like this: python simple_generator "MyFileName"